 - add citrus juice/zest to salads or pasta dishes

 - spice it up!
 Tabasco, sriracha

 - roast your veggies instead of boiling or steaming them

 - use chicken stock instead of water in savory recipes

-Now that you have your list of cheap foods to buy when you’re broke, it’s time to make a meal!
+Now that you have your list of cheap groceries to buy when you’re broke, it’s time to make a meal!
 Don’t worry I have you covered.
 Here are…